Myth of Metaphysical Neutrality (mmn)

 A Fuller Account of Truth

-If we are serious about understanding reality—including the reality of consciousness—we need both wings of knowledge.
+Complete understanding may require both external and internal empiricism.
 Third-person methods reveal patterns that consciousness alone cannot access: the structure of distant galaxies, the operations of cells, the neural correlates of experience.
-First-person methods reveal what third-person methods cannot: the qualitative character of experience itself, which is the datum that any theory of consciousness must ultimately explain.
+First-person methods reveal what third-person methods cannot: the qualitative character of experience itself, which is the datum any theory of consciousness must ultimately explain.

-There is a defensible version of the pragmatist position that deserves acknowledgment.
+A defensible version of the pragmatic posture deserves acknowledgment.
 One might say: “I know I’m not metaphysically neutral.
-I assume physicalism because it has earned its keep pragmatically.
+I assume physicalism because it has earned its keep in my domain.
 I hold this assumption provisionally and am open to revision, but I will not reopen settled questions without good reason.”

-This is reasonable—and in many domains, it is correct.
+This is reasonable — and in many domains, correct.
 Metaphysical neutrality is unevenly dangerous across fields of inquiry.
 A fluid dynamicist can safely bracket ontological questions; the equations work regardless of whether one is a physicalist, an idealist, or undecided.
 A materials scientist studying crystalline structures need not settle the mind-body problem.
-In these domains, pragmatic bracketing is not evasion—it is appropriate methodological discipline.
+In these domains, pragmatic bracketing is not evasion — it is appropriate methodological discipline.

 But consciousness is not such a domain.
-Here, the phenomenon under study is the thing that physicalist assumptions specifically concern.
-To assume that consciousness is derivative while studying consciousness is not bracketing an irrelevant question—it is prejudging the central one.
+Here, the phenomenon under study is the thing physicalist assumptions specifically concern.
+To assume that consciousness is derivative while studying consciousness is not bracketing an irrelevant question — it is prejudging the central one.
 The hard problem persists not because we lack data but because the framework has already decided what kind of answer is admissible.

 Boundary Failures